clasp-developers/cvm/MACHINE.md

 * `(make-progv-dynenv vcells values)` creates a new dynamic environment entry representing a `progv` binding of the vcells to the values.
 * `(vcell-value vcell DESTACK)` accesses the binding of the variable cell in the given dynamic environment stack.
 When reading the value, if the vcell is unbound, an `unbound-variable` error is signaled.
 With the shallow binding used in this description, `vcell-value` would look through the `DESTACK` for any special binding or progv entries binding the variable, and if it didn't find any, would use the global binding.
 * `(make-protection-dynenv thunk)` creates a new dynamic environment entry representing a cleanup, from the `protect` instruction. `protection-dynenv-thunk` reads the thunk.
 * `(cleanup entry)` executes any cleanup actions required when unwinding a given dynamic environment entry.
 With the presentation here, the only required action is that `cleanup` of a protection dynenv will call its thunk.
+Around calling this thunk, `VALUES` is saved.

 After any instruction that does not alter `ip`, `ip` is advanced to the next instruction (after the opcode and all of the parameters).